I've made only two predictions for 2018, and both of them came out of frustration and disbelief.

 This week, the second of the year, was a clear demonstration of my point (or at least I like to believe so).

+Kraken, one of the major exchanges, gave a 7-hour notice before an upgrade that should have taken 2 hours.
 The result was a 3-day period where the site was unavailable, and people were losing money in a bear market.

 Now the site is back online, but all orders have been cancelled and withdrawals are paused.

 We have several friends who had orders placed and withdrawals initiated, who actually came to understand on their skin why decentralized exchanges will take the lead in 2018.

 Centralized and custodial exchanges are the exact antithesis of why Bitcoin was born and why (we like to think) people spend their time in the crypto world.